nnennaeze07/EC444-Team-Projects/quest-3/report.md

 -----

 ## Summary
 This quest combined skills 19 to 24 to read data from two sensors connected to the ESP32.
 This data (temperature for the thermistor sensor, and pitch and roll for the accelerometer) was graphed on a remote client.
 The graph is updated continuously every 3 seconds.
 There was also an LED connected to the ESP32, which could be turned on or off from the remote web client.
 Finally, the raspberry pi zero camera was connected, to record that the LED was in fact toggling when the user requested it to do so.
-Tjos was done through the wifi access of a loaner router, provided by Professor Little.
+This was done through the wifi access of a loaner router, provided by Professor Little.

 ## Self-Assessment